ShootTheMoon/MoonLabsContracts/README.md

 MoonLockVesting.sol - Proxy Contract
 - Users can create vesting instances for other wallets.
-- Users can choose from either a linear lock or a standard(Bulk).
+- Users can choose from either a linear lock or a standard(bulk) lock.
-- Lock type is determined bt startDate, if startDate is 0 then lock is standard(Bulk).
+- Lock type is determined bt startDate, if startDate is 0 then lock is standard(bulk).
 This will be abstracted by the front end ui.
 - Lock creators cannot modify locks once already created.
+- Withdraw owners cannot extend or change lock details
 - Withdraw owners can transfer locks to other addresses.
 - A set percentage of eth derived from vesting creations is used to buyback and burn the MLAB native token.
+- MLAb tokens are only bought and burnt when the eth threshold is met to save gas
 - Users can input a referral code and receive X percent discount while the referral code owner receives X percent of the sale.

 MoonLockReferral.sol - Standard Contract